kamioftea/advent-of-code-2022/pubs/blog/day_1.md

    (aliased `Vec<u32>`s) is not needed and will be taking quite a bit of time to allocate.
 2. Sorting the full list of elves when we only need the top three.

-So I'll first create a new parsing function that just builds the totals per elf directly.
+So I'll first create a new parsing function that builds the totals per elf directly.
 I'm also starting to get back into the Rust mindset more.
 Rather than folding I'll use a couple of mutable local variables for the expedition and the running total for the current elf.
 The compiler can detect race conditions and other perils of mutable state, so it is safer to use it than other languages I'm used to.